 Favorite oatmeal toppings

 Toppings make oatmeal more fun!
 They add flavor and texture.
-Here are some of my favorite toppings for oatmeal.
+Here are some of my favorite toppings for this warm bowl of oatmeal.

 - Fresh berries